-Business Objective To create a significant banking institution and deliver sustainable, satisfactory returns to shareholders.
-Link between remuneration strategy and business objectives Align the interests of executives with shareholders Attract, motivate and retain high performing individuals The remuneration framework incorporates "at-risk" components, including a performance based incentive Performance is assessed against a suite of financial and non-financial measures relevant to the success of the company and generating returns for shareholders The remuneration offering is competitive for companies of a similar size, nature and complexity
+Busi Business Objective "To create a significant banking institution and deliver sustainable, satisfactory returns to shareholders."
+Link between remunerati on strategy and business objectives Align the interests of executives with Attract, motivate and retain high performing shareholders individuals The remuneration framework incorporates "at-risk" components, including a performance based incentive Performance is assessed against a suite of financial and non-financial measures relevant to the success of the company and generating returns for shareholders The remuneration offering is competitive for companies of a similar size, nature and complexity Longer-term remuneration encourages retention and multi-year performance focus.

 Remuneration component Vehicle Purpose Link to performance Fixed remuneration Represented by total employment cost (TEC).
 Comprises base salary, superannuation contributions and other benefits.
 To provide competitive fixed remuneration set with reference to role, market and experience.
 Company and individual performance are considered during the annual remuneration review.
-Short term performance based incentive (applicable to Managing Director only) Paid in cash Rewards executives for their contribution to achievement Company outcomes, as well as individual key performance indicators (KPIs).
-Net profit before tax is the key financial metric.
+Short term performance based incentive • Paid in cash Rewards executives for their contribution to achievement Company outcomes, as well as individual key performance indicators (KPIs).
+Net profit after before tax is the key financial metric.
 Linked to other internal financial measures, strategic objectives, risk management, compliance and leadership.
-Long term incentive plan (LTI)(Commencing FY2015 and applicable to all executives) Benefits settled in cash Rewards executives for their contribution to the creation of shareholder value over the longer term.
-Vesting on incentive is dependent on achieving key strategic objectives, including implementation of new deposit products, operational excellence and corporate transaction.
+Long term incentive plan (LTI) Benefits settled in cash Rewards executives for their contribution to the creation of shareholder value over the longer term.
+Vesting of incentive is dependent on achieving key strategic objectives, including implementation of products distribution arrangements, shareholder returns and corporate transaction.